 - Community engagement from the beginning

-- Sheep grazing supports local
+- Sheep grazing supports local farmers

-- Attracting other key
+- Attracting other key corporate partners

-- Important tax revenue for
+- Important tax revenue for local school district

+- Enhanced pollinator habitat

 Going Beyond Industry Norms

 The Cincinnati Zoo has been at the forefront of on-site renewable energy generation for over a decade.
 Cincinnati is facing climate effects that amplify the occurrence and length of extreme heat and precipitation.
 These changes have been shown to disproportionately affect low-income communities due to lack of green space and expansive hardscapes that create impermeable heat islands.